 Private toilet closet with an RV toilet and diamond plate flooring.

 The interior shell was then insulated with rigid foam panels, including the floor.
 Inside, the walls are stained plywood for a clean, rustic finish.

 The interior space is primarily taken up by a multi-use area that combines a small kitchen counter, complete with instant propane hot water, a dining area and more.

-Access to water tank, power converters and more inside this large hatch.
+Access to the water tank, power converters and more inside this large hatch.

-Entertainment center with flatscreen that doubles as monitor for the computer.
+Entertainment center with flatscreen that doubles as a monitor for the computer.

 Kitchen storage is ample.
-The counter features a laminate top, with diamond plate stainless backsplash, which add a “rugged chic” touch to the décor.
+The counter features a laminate top with diamond plate stainless backsplash which adds a “rugged chic” touch to the décor.

 Exterior shower and heater vent.